TrustBound/dream_test/documentation/06-lifecycle-hooks.md

 ## Lifecycle hooks (`before_all`, `before_each`, `after_each`, `after_all`)

+Hooks are a power tool: they remove repetition, but they can also hide the story of a test if you overuse them.

+The goal of Dream Test’s hook design is to keep hooks **predictable and debuggable**, especially under parallel execution.

 ### Mental model

 Hooks are nodes in the suite tree that the runner executes around tests: